blip2/colonies/README.md

 The server component is an node/express/socket.io service which translates from a more user friendly REST API (used by the frontend and by end-users) to communicate with the Yún controllers.

+The lighting will turn off automatically outside of 9am to 11pm weekdays or 20 minutes after a user interaction outside these times.

 ## Networking

 The six Arduino Yún have a wired ethernet connection to an 8-port switch which is connected directly to the headend server.
 There is a network port at high level on the cable basket next to the installation which connects directly to the wall port in the office.